Koria

-Koria is an unincorporated village in the region of Kymenlaakso, Finland.
+Koria is an urban area (taajama) in the region of Kymenlaakso, Finland.
 It is under the administration of the town of Kouvola.
-It is located on Finnish national road 6 6.7 km west of Kouvola and 129 km from Helsinki.
+It is located on Finnish national road 6 6.7 km west of the Kouvola centre and 129 km from Helsinki.

 Prior to 2009, Koria was part of the town of Elimäki's administrative area, and possessed a population of 5,100 inhabitants.
 After 2009, Elimäki was consolidated along with 5 other municipalities to form the Town of Kouvola.
 It is neighbored by the districts of Kankaro, Ruotsula, Keltti, Muhniemi and Myllykoski.
+The garrison of pioneer troops operated from 1945 to 1994 in Koria.

+A data center of TikTok is planned in Koria.